2023 Semester By the Sea Course Descriptions

 If you have a recreational certificate and hope to pursue scientific diving in your academic career, this is the class for you!

 Please visit the UMaine Scientific Diving website for detailed information about the program, under the ‘Diver Training’ and ‘SMS324’ tabs.
 Please read the information on the Scientific Diving course information page carefully, you will not be able to register until you complete the process outlined on that page.
+Special course fee and requirements apply; see UMaine Scientific Diving website for information.

 - Instructor: Christopher Rigaud, UMaine Dive Safety Officer